cachedout/elkdeploy/README.md

-# esdeploy
+# elkdeploy

-### ESdeploy is a tool to quickly deploy an Elastic Stack for development, testing, and demonstration purposes
+### ELKdeploy is a tool to quickly deploy an Elastic Stack for development, testing, and demonstration purposes

-ESdeploy is a collection of modified Ansible recipies when used along with Vagrant allow any user to locally create and tear down various components of the Elastic Stack locally, all using local virtual machines which provide complete isolation from one another and from your machine.
+ELKdeploy is a collection of modified Ansible recipies when used along with Vagrant allow any user to locally create and tear down various components of the Elastic Stack locally, all using local virtual machines which provide complete isolation from one another and from your machine.

-This means that you can easily use ESdeploy to create an environment for testing or for demonstration and even recreate that environment the same way as many times as you like!
+This means that you can easily use ELKdeploy to create an environment for testing or for demonstration and even recreate that environment the same way as many times as you like!

 This nice thing is that each part of the Elastic Stack is deployed into its own virtual machine, so you can muck about with one while leaving the rest of the stack pristine.